-The Cuyuna Lakes State Trail is eight miles of paved trail within the Cuyuna Country State Recreation Area from Crosby to Riverton.
+The Cuyuna Lakes State Trail is a paved eight-mile trail running from Crosby to Riverton, inside the Cuyuna Country State Recreation Area.
 One mile passes through the City of Aitkin along State Highway 169.
 Abandoned by mining companies more than 35 years ago, the state recreation area contains six natural lakes, plus an additional 15 deep lakes that were former mine pits.
-Stop to fish, explore the Croft Mine, or ride the new 25-mile single track mountain bike trail system.
+Stop to fish, explore the Croft Mine, or ride the world-class single track mountain bike trail system with 25 miles of riding and over 30 purpose-built routes for riders at all levels.

 There are currently no event listings.